 This is perhaps unsurprising given that, as with so many aspects of data protection compliance, there is no one size fits all solution.
-The situation is, of course, not helped by the ongoing uncertainty as to whether and when the UK will actually exit the EU and the terms of the deal, if any, under which it will leave.
+The situation is, of course, not helped by the ongoing uncertainty as to whether the UK will secure an adequacy decision from the EU Commission before the current data bridge arrangements come to an end.

 In an effort to bring some clarity to the situation, Birketts has now published an updated version of its free guide, ‘Brexit and GDPR: What you need to know and do.’
-The guide, originally published in November 2020, comprises a summary of the headline issues and terms that organisations planning for Brexit need to be aware of, together with a practical checklist enabling organisations to identify what compliance steps they will need to take.
+The guide, originally published in November 2020, comprises a summary of the headline issues and terms that organisations need to be aware of, together with a practical checklist enabling organisations to identify what compliance steps they will need to take.

 Advice in brief

-- Many organisations will need will need to update their data protection compliance measures for Brexit.
+- Many organisations will need will need to update their data protection compliance measures post Brexit.

-- It is important that you familiarise yourself with the issues that Brexit poses for GDPR compliance now.
+- It is important that you familiarise yourself with the issues that Brexit poses for GDPR compliance.
 These are summarised in the Headline Issues section of our guide.
 It will take you less than 10 minutes to read.

-- Use the Checklist section of our guide to identify what changes you need to make to prepare for Brexit.
+- Use the Checklist section of our guide to identify what changes you need to make to update your compliance measures following Brexit.

-Click to download Brexit and GDPR: What you need to know and do.
+Download our guide Brexit and GDPR: What you need to know and do.
 For individual legal advice please contact Kitty Rosser on [email protected] or 01603 756559.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at June 2021.